Democrat & Chronicle Article

 "Now, they thanked me for fixing up their rooms for them," she says, laughing.
 "They said, 'How nice of you, Mom,' and I said, 'It's going to cost you to stay here.'"

-Cash, a former buyer for McCurdy's department store and a secretary for the Victor school district since 1991, opened her bed and breakfast in May.
+Cash, a former buyer for McCurdy's department store and a secretary for the Victor school district since 1991, opened her Vacation Rental in May.
 "We've been booked every weekend but one since we've opened," she says, readying a vase of red roses for her incoming guests while standing at the granite countertops of her remodeled kitchen.

 She bustles up the stairs to tidy the Seneca and Homestead rooms and makes sure there's a small, foil-wrapped chocolate on each pillow.
 "This experience has been wonderful," she says of running an inn.
 "I've not had a single complaint from my customers.
 The most I get is that they might want more towels."